mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: db.getProfilingStatus()

-   Returns a document with two fields that contain the current :mongodb:command:`profile` level and the current :mongodb:setting:`slowms` setting.
+   :returns: The current :mongodb:command:`profile` level and
+             :mongodb:setting:`slowms` setting.

 .. js:function:: db.getReplicationInfo()

+   :returns: A status document.

-   Returns a status document that contains statistics related to replication documented in the ":doc:`/reference/replication-info`" document.
+   This output reports statistics related to replication.
+These values are documented in the ":doc:`/reference/replication-info`" document.

 .. js:function:: db.getSiblingDB()